 One of the biggest mistakes you can make is over-mixing the batter.
 People tend to over-mix the batter due to inefficient macaronage.
 The goal is to use the least amount of folds to get the job done, so make sure each one counts!
 Faster is not better.

-Learn when to stop mixing macarons
+When to stop mixing macarons

 Piggy-backing on the last tip, it is important to know when to stop mixing.
 Since we are going slow and steady (see above), take care to evaluate the batter as it comes together.